 This should include, where appropriate, points on travel, the environmental performance of Manses (re: Methodist Church standing order guidelines on Energy Performance Certificates) and a commitment to reducing carbon emissions

-- Bronze Eco Diocese: at least 10% of local churches awarded
+- Bronze Eco District: at least 10% of local churches awarded

-- Silver Eco Diocese: at least 20% of local churches awarded
+- Silver Eco District: at least 20% of local churches awarded

-- Gold Eco Diocese: at least 40% of local churches awarded
+- Gold Eco District: at least 40% of local churches awarded

 In the Buildings category for its District offices (where appropriate) and Land (where appropriate)